sahilchouhan99/sahilchouhan99/README.md

 #### 📝 AI UPSC Essay Evaluation System
 Multi-agent AI system powered by LangGraph, LangChain, and Llama 3.1 for automated UPSC essay evaluation with detailed feedback and scoring.

+#### 🚀 YouTube RAG Chatbot
+Multi-agent AI chatbot powered by LangGraph, LangChain, and Llama 3.1 for intelligent conversations with YouTube videos using RAG.

 ### 📈 GitHub Stats

 - AI Projects